sahilh99/Sahil-Habibi-Econ-Research-Code/New-Keynesian Models/README.md

 Thus, this folder will house different iterations of the New-Keynesian model, analyzing the different predictions and impulse responses expected from the model due to shocks, and differing parameter values.

+The html files here are files for interactive graphs created used the Bokeh, to view them, simply click them, download and then open the file.